The 30 Most Famous Photographers (And What We Can Learn from Them)

 The Great Depression.
 Photo by Dorothea Lange, 1936

 Dorothea Lange was an American documentary photographer and photojournalist.
-She is most known for her Depression-era work.
-She is a founder of documentary photography.
+She is most well-known for her evocative imagery during the Great Depression, which played a significant role in shaping documentary photography.

 What can we learn from Dorothea Lange?

-With Lange’s imagery, we are able to visualize and understand events that have shaped our country’s history.
+With Lange’s imagery, we can visualize and comprehend events that have shaped our history.

 5. Richard Avedon